Skip to main content

 Associate Vice President, Student Engagement and Career Advancement

-Dr. Francisco Moreno is a professor of psychiatry at the University of Arizona College of Medicine – Tucson and the associate vice president for student engagement and career advancement at the U of A Health Sciences.
-During his tenure in the Department of Psychiatry, he previously served as director for inpatient, outpatient, residency and research programs, executive vice chair, and interim department head.
+During his tenure in the Department of Psychiatry, Dr. Moreno previously served as director for inpatient, outpatient, residency and research programs, executive vice chair and interim department head.
 He has a special interest in working with the underserved and has established clinical, educational and research collaborations to decrease the gap of mental health services in Arizona.

 Degrees